Brandon Lowe Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.14 team ERA that ranks 14th among all league pitching staffs.
+- The Marlins' 4.14 team ERA ranks 14th across all MLB pitching staffs.

-- Marlins pitchers combine to rank 12th in baseball in home runs allowed (113 total, 1.1 per game).
+- Marlins pitchers combine to allow 114 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- In his last time out on Tuesday against the St. Louis Cardinals, the righty tossed five innings, giving up one earned run while surrendering two hits.
+- In his last appearance on Wednesday, the right-hander threw six innings against the St. Louis Cardinals, giving up four earned runs while surrendering eight hits.

-- The 25-year-old has amassed a 4.50 ERA and 11.3 strikeouts per nine innings across 15 games this season, while giving up a batting average of .210 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.